 - You don’t like handling WP errors and optimization techniques.

 You should wait before shifting to WP Engine if:

 - You’re receiving fewer than 15,000 visitors per month.

 - You generate none to moderate income from your website.

 Hope we’ve been able to motivate you enough to switch over to WPEngine (if you meet the above criteria).
 If you’re already on WP Engine, do share your experience – we’d love that!

-If you’re interested in giving WP Engine a try, use the below link to get 50% exclusive WPEngine discount for your first 3 months.
+If you’re interested in giving WP Engine a try, use the below link to get 30% exclusive WPEngine discount or 5 months free.